-Download the zip file, uninstall and run the setup file.
+Download one of the zip file, uninstall and run the setup file.
 Please note in order to install these, you need the CANUSB and to have installed the FTDI USB drivers prior to this step!

 The CANUSB ASCII manual is for those who will make the driver implementation on their own using FTDI VCP (Virtual COM port) or D2XX DLL directly.